lakesareadesign/multi.pass/content/themes_genesis/aspire/README.md

 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.

-## Theme Documentation and Support
+## Theme Support

-Please visit http://appfinite.com/theme-setup/aspire-theme-setup/ for Theme Setup and Documentation.
-You can also visit http://appfinite.com/forums for theme support.
+Please visit http://appfinite.com/forums for theme support.